chief-nerd/home-assistant-wienerlinien/README.md

 This integration was inspired originally by [home-assistant-wienerlinien](https://github.com/tofuSCHNITZEL/home-assistant-wienerlinien).

+I have not submitted this integration to HACS, therefore you need to add the repo manually to HACS repos.

+I'm still debating whether to submit to HACS or not.

 There are several differences here.

 This updated integration is ONLY configurable via the UI.